Joseph Beer: Early life

-Beer was born in 1908 in Gródek, Galicia, today Khodoriv near Lviv, the second child of Uri Isidore, a wealthy banker, and Amelie Esther Malka Silver; he had an older brother and a younger sister.
+Beer was born in 1908 in Chodorow, Galicia, today Khodoriv near Lviv, the second child of Uri Isidore Beer, a wealthy banker, and Amelie Esther Malka Beer nee Silver; he had an older brother and a younger sister.
 Beer started composing in his early teens and attended the Lviv Conservatory at the time called Lwów Conservatory, during his high school years.

 To please his father, he first completed a year of law studies at Lviv University, succeeding in the final exam on the question of Lex Salica, and was then applied with his father's backing at the Staatsakademie und Hochschule für Musik und darstellende Kunst in Vienna.
 He was admitted, allowed to skip the first four years, and immediately joined the master classes of Joseph Marx.
 Following this success, his father set Joseph up in a two-bedroom apartment in central Vienna with his own baby-grand piano.
 In 1930, he graduated with highest honors.